mazeto/minisc/README.md

     pc = program counter
     st = status

-The MISC architecture gives you full access to the status and program counter registers, both as source and target.
-You can manually clear the status registers, jump by loading the address on the program counter,
+The MINISC architecture gives you full access to the status and program counter registers, both as source and target.
+You can manually clear the status registers, or jump by loading the address on the program counter.

+When the source and/or target of the current instruction is OP, it refers to the next instruction.
+That's how the CPU writes to RAM.

 The following table shows how the instruction is encoded for the target and source lower nibble.